 Bicycling & Walking in the United States

-The League is proud to continue the work of the Alliance for Biking and Walking by presenting the Sixth Edition of Bicycling and Walking in the United States: A Benchmarking Report.
-This report is intended to be a guide to publicly available data on bicycling and walking, and the public policy that supports creating a healthy, active America through bicycling and walking.
+The Benchmarking Project is a project of the League of American Bicyclists and the CDC’s Active People, Healthy Nation initiative.
+It continues work started by the Alliance for Biking and Walking in 2007, and published through six editions of physical reports.
+As a website, this ongoing project is intended to be a guide to publicly available data on bicycling and walking, and the public policy that supports creating a healthy, active America through bicycling and walking.
 We hope you enjoy the data and discussions in this report.

 This website builds upon the 2018 report, with updated data as it becomes available.